Ampika Pickston: The Real Housewives of Cheshire

-In January 2015, the British reality TV series The Real Housewives of Cheshire debuted, with Ampika Pickston as one of the original cast members, along with Leanne Brown, Magali Gorré, Seema Malhotra, Tanya Bardsley, Lauren Simon and Dawn Ward.
-A British adaptation of the long-running American series The Real Housewives of Beverley Hills, the series follows the lives of a group of wealthy women in Cheshire.
-Pickston left the show at the end of season 5 (2017) after appearing in 55 episodes and three reunions.
-Pickston returned to the show for season 17 (2024) in a recurring capacity.
+In January 2015, the British reality TV series The Real Housewives of Cheshire debuted with Pickston, Leanne Brown, Magali Gorré, Tanya Bardsley, Lauren Simon and Dawn Ward.
+A British adaptation of the long-running American franchise The Real Housewives, the series follows the lives of a group of wealthy women in Cheshire.
+Pickston left the show at the end of fifth series, in 2017, after appearing in 55 episodes and three reunions.
+Pickston returned to the show in a guest capacity in the sixteenth series (2023) and featured in a recurring capacity for the seventeenth series (2024).
+The eighteenth series (2025) celebrated ten years of the show, which Pickston appeared in.
+Pickston returned to the show in a full-time role from the nineteenth series, in 2026.

 Pickston won the Best Female Personality Award at the Sixth Annual National Reality TV Awards.

 Other television appearances

-Pickston has appeared on Celebrity Ghost Hunt Live, broadcast on Channel 5 in 2017 alongside former Love Island contestant Chris Hughes.
+Pickston has appeared on Celebrity Ghost Hunt Live, broadcast on Channel 5 in 2017 alongside Love Island contestant Chris Hughes.
 She also took part in a cooking mini series for ITVBe, and an episode of Rich House Poor House for Channel 5.

+Modelling

+In 2020, Pickston joined OnlyFans as a content creator.